 ENGAGING IN ORGANIZED ELECTION FRAUD ATTORNEY FAQs

-This law was created by Section 62 of House Bill 17351 and is to be codified at Section 276.011 in the Texas Election Code.
+This law was created by Section 62 of House Bill 1735 and was codified at Section 276.011 in the Texas Election Code.

-The new law also created its own definition of “conspires to commit.”3.
+The new law also created its own definition of “conspires to commit.”

 (a) A person commits an offense if, with the intent to establish, maintain, or participate in a vote harvesting organization, the person commits or conspires to commit one or more offenses under Titles 1 through 7.

-However, the law also creates an interesting affirmative “defense” that would allow a defendant to remove the enhancement by proving “renunciation.”6
+However, the law also creates an interesting affirmative “defense” that would allow a defendant to remove the enhancement by proving “renunciation.”